 In the past, liquid waste generated on site that contained residual radioactivity was accumulated at the Waste Concentration Facility (WCF) in Building 811.
-At this facility, reverse osmosis was used to remove suspended solids and a high percentage of radionuclides from the liquid.
-Because tritium is an isotope of hydrogen, it could not be removed from aqueous wastes.
-The tritiated water that remained following waste concentration was transferred to the Evaporator Facility in Building 802B, where it was converted to steam and released as an airborne emission.
+At this facility, the water was treated to remove suspended solids and then was transferred to the Evaporator Facility in Building 802B, where it was converted to steam and released as an airborne emission.
 The Evaporator Facility was constructed primarily to reduce the amount of tritiated water released to the Peconic River through the BNL Sewage Treatment Plant (STP).
-Emissions from the Evaporator Facility were previously directed to the same stack used by the HFBR to exhaust building air.
-This method was preferable to releases to surface water because there was virtually no potential for the airborne emissions to influence groundwater (the primary drinking water source on Long Island), and the potential for the released tritium to contribute to an off-site dose was minimized by atmospheric dispersion.

 No aqueous waste has been processed at the WCF since 2001.
 As a result, the Evaporator Facility has not been used and has produced no emissions of tritiated water vapor.
-Because generation rates of aqueous wastes containing residual radioactivity are expected to remain low, it is no longer cost effective to process the waste in the same manner.
 Wastes are now solidified and sent to an approved off-site disposal facility.
-Under the Environmental Restoration project, D&D of the WCF is planned for 2011.
+Under the Environmental Restoration project, D&D of the Evaporator Facility is planned for 2011.